 The traditional afternoon tea has grown in popularity over recent years and is a fun way to tick something typically British off your list.
 Usually served from 12 pm, afternoon tea includes a selection of sandwiches and cakes served with tea or champagne.

 In addition to traditional London pubs, you’ll also find a large selection of ‘gastropubs’, serving top-quality food in a more contemporary atmosphere.
 Traditional British food is also found in famous restaurants like Rules and Browns.

 Special Occasion Restaurants

-If you’re looking to book a special restaurant or fine dining experience, take a look at our guide on London restaurants with a view or the best romantic restaurants in London.
-We also think London’s famous Hard Rock Café located near Hyde Park is still worth a visit.
+If you’re looking to book a special restaurant or fine dining experience, look at our guide on London restaurants with a view or the best romantic restaurants in London.
+We also think London’s famous Hard Rock Café near Hyde Park is still worth visiting.
 Another great option for a special occasion is a Thames dinner cruise, where you can take in some of London’s top sights from the river as you dine.

 Where to Eat in London with Children

 There are plenty of options when looking for places to eat in London with children, including family-friendly pubs and venues especially designed with kids in mind.
 Kids even eat free in some restaurants.
 We have a whole handy section with more information.